Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

-where $R$ is the total number of runs of Algorithm~\ref{algo} we perform.
+and perform the loop 5 in Algorithm~\ref{algo} until convergence is achieved, namely when \eqref{eq:deltaEn} is satisfied.
+Then, we update them as

+and perform five more iterations of the loop 6 in Algorithm~\ref{algo}.
 We recall that $p=1$ grants for a faster evolution and it thus useful given our choice for the initial data, while $p=2$ is more effective in reaching a steady state for the evolution.
-Moreover, setting $\mu=0$ simplifies the update formulas \eqref{eq:SL2d} by nullifying the parabolic term while also preventing from loosing too much details, especially on coarse grids.
+Moreover, setting $\mu=0$ simplifies the update formulas \eqref{eq:SL2d} by nullifying the parabolic term while also preventing from loosing too much details, especially on coarse grids, at a price of having a more rugged surface as final result.
 On the other hand, higher values are suggested to smoothen the solution and to handle possible changes of topology.
-The value $\mu=0.05$ is chosen accordingly to these considerations and to the analysis made in \cite{HaMi:16}, while $\mu=1$ is chosen in order to reproduce the original model and to regularize the final reconstruction.
+Unless otherwise specified we initially choose $\mu=0.2$.
+While in \cite{HaMi:16,PreSe:25} smaller values of $\mu$ were strongly required to handle the coarser Cartesian grids, they are no longer needed now.
+In the final iterations, we set $\mu=1$ in order to reproduce the original model and to regularize the final reconstruction.
+An example of the effect of the parameter $\mu$ will be given in \S~\ref{ssec:cubosfere}.

-\paragraph{Reconstruction operator} Following the same spirit of parameter selection, we choose different reconstruction operators for each run of Algorithm~\ref{algo}.
+\paragraph{Reconstruction operator} Following the same spirit of parameter selection, we choose different reconstruction operators for the loops $5$ and $6$ in Algorithm~\ref{algo}.
 In particular, we expect the $\Pone$ operator to be cheaper, less accurate, but closer to a polygonal reconstruction faithfull to the points in $\pcloud$.
 On the other side, a high-order reconstruction should provide more accurate and regular results, being also capable to reproduce complex features of the shape.
-According to these considerations and to our focus on PDE computations, we use the $\Pone$ operator of \S~\ref{ssec:P1_LS} for $r<R$, while we switch to the $\CWENO$ one of \S~\ref{ssec:CW_LS} in the last run ($r=R$), to get a smoother final result.
+According to these considerations and to our focus on PDE computations, referring to Algorithm~\ref{algo}, we use the $\Pone$ operator of \S~\ref{ssec:P1_LS} in loop 5, while we switch to the $\CWENO$ one of \S~\ref{ssec:CW_LS} for the regularizing iterations of loop 6, to get a smoother final result.
 More details about this choice will be give in the square test in \S~\ref{ssec:squareTest}.